It’s no secret that we LOVE Tacos in this house. Being Mexican, it’s pretty standard to have Mexican food at least once a week (usually more! )

 Why we think you’ll love it:

 - A healthy option.
-This tasty taco bowl is more like a Taco Salad!!
-It’s light and refreshing, and if you remove the taco shell base it can be made low-carb.
+More like a Taco Salad, it’s light and refreshing.
+If you remove the taco shell base, it can be made low-carb.

 - Meal prep.
 Easily prep the ingredients ahead of time for a busy weeknight.